This magnesium fire starter is the real deal.

 The conversation turned towards having a water filter.
 I opened the compartment and showed him the LifeStraw which I keep there among my other gear.
 We then started comparing what we each had with us on our ATV’s for ‘kit’.
 (I had the most toilet paper – a squished roll in a ziploc bag.)
 Actually I had the most survival related ‘stuff’ (because I purposely had that in mind when I put it together).

-Now with that said, this person has his own ATV loaded down with enough stuff to withstand a nuclear disaster if you ask me. ;) I feel pretty good riding with him knowing that he is well equipped.
+Now with that said, this person has his own ATV.
+It’s loaded down with enough stuff to withstand a nuclear disaster if you ask me.
+I feel pretty good riding with him knowing that he is well equipped.
 You really need to be when out in the middle of ‘nowhere’ in the forest without cell phone reception!

-This led to a joke that he better not catch a spark on that thing because it will flare up in flames and you’ll never be able to put it out!
-This then led to the mention of the magnesium fire starter – which I keep in my kit along with other fire making means.
+This led to a joke that he better not catch a spark on that thing… It might flare up in flames and you’ll never be able to put it out!
+This then led to the mention of the magnesium fire starter – which I keep in my kit (an original Doan magnesium fire starter) along with other fire making means.

 I said, “Really?”
-He said, “Yes, especially when I’m riding (snowmobiling, ATV’ing, ) because you never know if you get thrown off, or some accident where you can’t move (broken bone, etc..) and can’t get back to your kit, at least you can start a fire.”
+He said, “Yes, especially when I’m riding (snowmobiling, 4-wheeling, ).
+Because you never know if you get thrown off, or some accident where you can’t move (broken bone, etc..) and can’t get back to your kit, at least you can start a fire.”